usaid-cs/yesterday-i-learned/random.md

 1. The ZIP in ZIP code stands for Zone Improvement Plan.
 1. [Saint-Louis-du-Ha!
 Ha!, QC](https://en.wikipedia.org/wiki/Saint-Louis-du-Ha!_Ha!) has two exclamation marks in its name.
 It is, along with the rivers that flow near it, the only places on Earth with two exclamation marks in their names.
 1. A quad HD AMOLED screen has only 20% more pixels as a 1080p LCD display, when it should have almost 80% as many.
-1. An orthotic's "break in period" is for your foot, not for the orthotic itself.
 1. [Vitas](https://en.wikipedia.org/wiki/Vitas) (Vitaliy Grachov) has a five-octave vocal range.
 1. Because owning a home requires taking care of it, percentage home ownership in a neighbourhood directly impacts how nice a neighbourhood is, and, to a certain extent, negatively impacts the crime rate in the same neighbourhood.
 This implies rentals are often in high-crime areas.
 1. Clear red signs of a house that cannot be bought: 1) bad location 2) smells (nearby landfill, mold, or ventilation issues) 3) uneven flooring 4) no natural lighting 5) oddly-shaped rooms 6) parking spaces that you can't get into.
 1. The *clip* is a machanism that holds cartridges together, so they are easier to load into the *magazine*.
-1. 90% of participants would switch the flip in the [trolley problem](https://en.wikipedia.org/wiki/Trolley_problem), killing one instead of five.
-The percentage is much lower when that one person is one's lover.
-1. Le nom de la quiche might have come from German *Kuchen*, cake/tart.
+1. *Le nom de la quiche* might have come from German *Kuchen*, cake/tart.
 1. Walter White is written to be slowly blinded by money and/or ambition, [even himself](http://i.imgur.com/BdzuGWg.jpg).
 1. "America's real safety net is drugs, alcohol, cheap food, and free porn."
 Attributed to a Henry Rollins
 1. Compass is the "two sticks" thing you use to draw circles.
 Protractor is the plastic disc you use to measure angles.